Spider basics, body, behavior

 Digestive system

 The digestive system begins at the mouth.
 All but a few spiders are carnivores, and the animals they eat must somehow go through the spider’s esophagus, which is very narrow.
-To accomplish that, most of them reduce their prey to a liquid form, by covering it in caustic digestive enzymes.
+To accomplish that, most of them reduce their prey to a liquid by covering it with caustic digestive enzymes.
 A sort of pump, called the “sucking stomach,” located in the prosoma, pushes the enzymes forward and out through ducts in the chelicerae onto the prey.
 After waiting a bit, the spider can then suck food that’s been liquified through its esophagus.
-It will do this repeatedly until everything but tiny bits of undigestible material is consumed.
+It’ll do this repeatedly until everything but tiny bits of undigestible material is consumed.
 (Tiny hairs surrounding the spider’s mouth are designed to filter out any non-liquid particles, but some minuscule solids do still get through.)

 The liquid flows into pouches, called caeca, which range through the spider’s body and can nearly fill the abdomen to bursting in a well-fed spider.
 A really full spider may even have caeca filling the top part of its legs.
 Such a spider can go a long time without eating.